savas-t/create-plaingrid/README.md

 The CSS `display: grid` property is now [widely supported across major browsers](https://caniuse.com/?search=css%20grid) just like [flexbox](https://caniuse.com/?search=css%20flexbox).

-### Note

-If you are using Tailwind CSS, you don't need Plaingrid.
+**Note:** If you are using Tailwind CSS, you don't need Plaingrid.
 Tailwind CSS already comes with classes which can realize what Plaingrid does.
 But those classes are tied to Tailwind CSS, and can not be used without it, while Plaingrid is **independent from your styling system**.

-## License
+## License <a name="license"></a>

 **ISC License**